-Please join the Southwestern Graduate School of Biomedical Sciences in congratulating award recipient Karolina (Karo) Stepien, a graduate student in the Molecular Biophysics Graduate Program, has been chosen by the Graduate Awards Committee to receive the 36th Annual Ida M. Green Award.
+Please join the Southwestern Graduate School of Biomedical Sciences in congratulating award recipient Karolina (Karo) Stepien, a graduate student in the Molecular Biophysics Graduate Program, has been chosen by the Graduate Awards Committee to receive the 2021 Ida M. Green Award.

 Karo first came to UT Southwestern in 2014 as part of an exchange program with Wroclaw University and other top universities in Poland supervised by Jose Rizo-Rey, PhD, Professor of Biophysics.
 After working as a visiting student in the Rizo-Rey lab, Karo matriculated to UT Southwestern Graduate School in 2016 and joined Dr. Rizo-Rey’s lab for her dissertation research.
 Karo has been highly productive in the lab.
 Her research has yielded important new insights into the molecular mechanism of neurotransmitter release, work that has contributed to first-author publications in PNAS USA and Nature Communications, and co-authorships on five additional papers in high-impact journals.